Nicki-28/FinTrack_HackUAB2025_Winner_EXT/README.md

 *A financial assistant powered by AI – HackUAB 2025 Winner Edition*

 ---

-(This in an extention of that project, with improvements and a more complete backend implementation)
+This is an extension of that project, with improvements and a more complete backend implementation.
+It was born from my desire to consolidate what I learned in recent courses on Docker and Generative AI, which inspired me to revisit and enhance the original code.

 ## 🌟 Overview